 What Do I Need To Do After Becoming GST Registered?

-After becoming registered for GST, you will be bounded by several responsibilities and obligations.
+After your GST registration singpore, you will be bounded by several responsibilities and obligations.
 You will have to file returns, pay for GST on time, and keep proper accounting and business records.

-Can I Claim GST Paid Prior To GST Registration?
+Can I Claim GST Paid Prior To GST Registration Singapore?

 Yes, if certain conditions are met.
 The general rule is that if the GST has been paid on purchasing materials or supplies that will be used to produce supplies that are subsequently sold after GST registration or if the GST paid is for assets that are put into use for the subsequent production of GST taxable products and services, then it is possible to claim the GST paid prior to registration.